Perfectdotexe/FCC-Consumer-Complaints-Data-Unwanted-Calls/README.md

 For those who are just looking for a generic list, please look at the master folder I have created a text file with a list of phone numbers which you can plug into your RPI call blocker software/hardware named fcc_phonelist.txt that has pre-populated phone numbers.

-Please note, it's easier to whitelist numbers than to blacklist.
+Please note, it's easier to allow list numbers than to deny list.
 To recompress the parted files into one individual file, please run the following command(s):

 Windows:
 copy /B input.z* output.zip